 Our professional carpet cleaning machines economically clean large areas of carpet deep into the pile.
-They’re suitable for conventional spray extraction as well as a new intermediate cleaning process.

 Types of Textile Floor Cleaning

 To understand how spray extraction & deep carpet cleaning machines work, we first must have some knowledge of the different types of textile cleaning.

 Tasks such as carpet cleaning, rug cleaning and upholstery cleaning can be split into three main categories, being:

 - Interim cleaning

 Daily carpet cleaning is important to remove the daily dirt so that the visible appearance of the textile floor is retained.
 This type of clean can be achieved with a professional vacuum cleaner, upright brush-type vacuum cleaners or carpet sweepers.